thrushlang/thrushc/README.md

 - **[Thrush Programming Language Toolchains](https://github.com/thrushlang/toolchains)**.

 > [!NOTE]
-> The language will contain a **pre-optimized** toolchain repository for each operating system.
-This process automates the installation of the language and its entire ecosystem through the **Thorium** package manager.
+> In the future the Thorium Package Manager will do this for you when you use the command `thorium install <target-operating-system>`.